GautierAppert/gautierappert.github.io/index.md

 * You can find the current version of my PhD dissertation
 <a href="papers/thesis.pdf" target="_blank">Information k-means, fragmentation and syntax analysis: A new approach to unsupervised Machine Learning</a>.

+* Full R and C++ source code for the fragmentation algorithm and syntax analysis is available on  <a href="https://github.com/GautierAppert/PatchProcess">GitHub</a>
 ---

 ## Teaching